ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/styleable_text.md

 Theta is <latex>\theta</latex> and pi is <latex>\pi</latex>.
 ```

-This would produce the following text:
+This would produce the following render:

-Theta is ϴ and pi is π
+> Theta is ϴ and pi is π
+{:.example-html}